Powered by Smartsupp

 Many traders are tempted to enter the market right after a spike or crash, hoping for another immediate price movement.
 This is risky because the market could go in the opposite direction.
 It’s better to wait for the market to stabilize before entering a trade.

-Boom and Crash indices are volatile, and the market conditions can change rapidly.
+Boom-and-crash indices are volatile, and market conditions can change rapidly.
 Traders who rely on outdated strategies without adjusting to current market conditions often face losses.
 Stay updated on market trends and adapt your trading strategy accordingly.

 Trading without backtesting your strategies can lead to poor results.
 Backtesting allows you to analyze past price data and test your strategies in a risk-free environment before committing real money.
 Not doing so can result in unreliable trading techniques.